-of cooperation.
-Cooperatives need to sow the seeds of the establishment of successful enterprises by the transformation and creation of subsidiaries.
+The new age challenges for cooperatives demand the alignment of trust and technology with the spirit of cooperation.
+Cooperatives need to sow the seeds of the establishment of successful enterprises by the transformation or creation of subsidiaries.
 By the word transformation, we mean adjusting to the new financial standards, new technologies, and a new outlook for creating value-driven enterprises.
 The new age enterprises are driven by valuation rather than profits.
 The valuation is based on future cash flows and exponential growth potential.

-Cooperatives may not be able to fund subsidiary enterprises such as Farmer Producer Organisations (FPO) fully from their own sources.
+Cooperatives may not be able to fund subsidiary enterprises such as Farmer Producer Organisations (FPO) fully, or from their own sources.
 Substantial funding needs to come from outside the system.
 The funding support usually depends on how much value the enterprise brings to the investor, which appears to be in contradiction with the model of cooperatives, particularly with regard to ownership.
 The ownership lies with the members and the members normally do not focus on long term returns and accumulation of wealth for future returns, which in turn are the drivers of valuation.
 The 14th objective of the Kerala Cooperative Policy deals with revisiting the provisions of KCS Act to face newly emerging situations.
 We need to initiate and coordinate efforts to transform the sector so that value is created in the sector to pave way for additional investment from diverse sources including private equity.